Mwielscher/EWAS_CRP/README.md

 Finally we used the ratio method to determine significance in the Mendelian Randomization analysis as implemented in the [R package MendelianRandomization](https://academic.oup.com/ije/article/46/6/1734/3112150)and performed a triangulation analysis.
 This technically simple and was done with this [script](Mendelian_Randomization/MR_analysis/3_CpG_cause_final_version.R) the concept and motivation to do that is explained at the end of the next section.

-To __test hypothesis 2__, we used the latest published [GWAS on CRP](https://www.cell.com/ajhg/fulltext/S0002-9297(18)30320-3) to define a set of instruments for CRP.
+To **test hypothesis 2**, we used the latest published [GWAS on CRP](https://www.cell.com/ajhg/fulltext/S0002-9297(18)30320-3) to define a set of instruments for CRP.
 In contrast to testing of hypothesis 1 where we rely on large scale GWAS summary statistics for the association to our outcome (CRP).
 As there is currently no large scale GWAS summary statistics for Illumina 450k CpG as an outcome available, we created a CRP polygenic risk score starting 52 SNPs.
 To generate a beta weighted risk score we used PLINK version 1.9.
 Next, we regressed the risk score against every sentinel CpG under an additive model.
 CpG ~CRPPRS + age + sex + blood cell estimates + genetic PC [1..10].

 >* [script](/Mendelian_Randomization/assoc_scripts/3_make_plink_score.sh) to create a plink risk score.
 Example files SNP selection intermediate files etc. can be found [here](Mendelian_Randomization/example_files/)
 >* Again we produced estimates for the [direct effect](/Mendelian_Randomization/assoc_scripts/2_assoc_CRP_cause_CpG_DIRECT_EFF.sh) of SNP on the DNA methylation.
 This was done because we excluded SNPs with a direct effect on the DNA methylation and rerun [plink score script](/Mendelian_Randomization/assoc_scripts/3_make_plink_score.sh)
 >* We then regressed the CRP polygenic risk score agains DNA methylation using this [script](/Mendelian_Randomization/assoc_scripts/4_run_socore_assoc.sh).
->* we compared regression coefficients across participating cohorts using this [script}().
+>* we compared regression coefficients across participating cohorts using this [script}(/Mendelian_Randomization/MR_analysis/1_QC_input_data.R).
 Then results were meta-analysed using a [METAL script](Risk_Score/metal_meta.sh) similar to this one.
 >* The above procedure provides us with all input data for the Mendelian Randomisation and triangulation analysis.
-This was done with this [R-script]()
+This was done with this [R-script](/Mendelian_Randomization/MR_analysis/2_MR_triangulation_CRP_causesDNAmeth.R)

 ### Triangulation Analysis
+We wanted to understand if there is general trend for all CpGs to be cause or consequence of blood CRP levels.
+For this we applied a triangulation approach: The effect of the instrument on the outcome (observed effect) should equal the product of the effect of instrument on the exposure and the effect of the exposure on the outcome.
+For hypotheses 1 the observed effect is CRP ~SNP and the predicted effect is the product of the effects of DNA methylation on the SNPs and CRP on DNA methylation.
+For hypotheses 2 the observed effect is DNA methylation ~GRS (polygenic CRP risk score) and the predicted effect is the product of effect of CRP ~GRS and CRP ~DNA methylation.
+If the observed effect is mediated through the predicted effect those will correlate